GeekatplayStudio/ComfyUI-Text2Speech/README.md

 ## Features

 - Custom ComfyUI node `HttpTTSToAudio` for sending text to a local TTS server.
-- Local TTS server using Coqui TTS (XTTS v2 model).
+- Local TTS server using pyttsx3 (offline TTS engine).
 - Easy setup with batch files for Windows.

 ## Prerequisites